 The platform doesn’t allow third parties to make payments in your name.
 However, if you wish to use a method of payment belonging to your spouse or another first-degree family member, the platform can set up a joint account for you.

-As for withdrawals, you can withdraw the amount of funds you currently have on your account minus any margins you currently have active.
+As for withdrawals, you can withdraw the number of funds you currently have on your account minus any margins you currently have active.

 Funds are withdrawn using the same method, and sent to the same account, as previously used for your deposit.
-Withdrawal times vary from 1-8 days and can be cancelled while in the process of withdrawing.
+Withdrawal times vary from 1-8 days and can be canceled while in the process of withdrawing.
 The minimum amount you have to withdraw is $30 and your account needs to be verified to be able to withdraw your funds.
 EToro charges a symbolic withdrawal fee of $5 which will likely divert casual investors from trading on the platform.

 Besides the mentioned $5 withdrawal fee which is highly uncompetitive when compared to other brokers, eToro charges overnight/weekend fees for CFD positions.
 Market hours, spreads, and overnight fees vary from asset to asset and can be found here.
 Even those spreads that are displayed can vary due to various market conditions and liquidity.
 EToro also charges conversion fees for non-USD deposits, as the native currency of the platform is USD.
 Inactivity fees will punish remaining account balances quite heavily, charging $10 per month after 12 months of no trading activity.

 |Instrument||Market Hours||Daily Break||Spread||SELL||BUY|